 - Was Brexit caused by the Unhappy and the Old?
-(2017) (joint with Federica Liberini, Andrew Oswald and Eugenio Proto), CAGE wp, R & R Journal of Economic Behavior and Organization .
-(See the VOXEU version here)
+(2017) (joint with Federica Liberini, Andrew Oswald and Eugenio Proto), CAGE wp, resubmitted to Journal of Economic Behavior and Organization .

 - Political Competition, Tax Salience and Accountability.
 Theory and some evidence from Italy.
-(2017) (joint with Emanuele Bracco and Francesco Porcelli), CAGE wp, R & R European Journal of Political Economy.
+(2018) (joint with Emanuele Bracco and Francesco Porcelli), European Journal of Political Economy available here.

 - Tax Competition among European Countries.
 Does the EU Matter?
 (2014), European Journal of Political Economy, 34, 353–371, available here.